MiSpitieris/BC-with-PI-priors/README.md

 The **figures** folder contains all paper figures.
 These figures can be reproduced in the notebooks.

 ## functions folder
-The **WK2and3_sim_fn.R** file contains the WK2 and WK3 numerical simulator sused to simulate data for the experiments in Section 4.
-The **WK_exp_fn.R** file ccontains functions to extract the posterior distributions from the stan models.
+The **WK2and3_sim_fn.R** file contains the WK2 and WK3 numerical simulator used to simulate data for the experiments in Section 4.
+The **WK_exp_fn.R** file contains functions to extract the posterior distributions from the stan models.

-## Intsructions for building new models using the existing stan code
+## Instructions for building new models using the existing stan code
 The existing stan codes can be used for building physics-informed GP models by doing the following:

-- replace the mean and covariance function with your model's corresponing functions
+- replace the mean and covariance function with your model's corresponding functions
 - define priors for the physical and noise parameters